-- Successfully complete the entire course of study for a particular degree as set out in this catalog (and VIU Handbooks) with a minimum cumulative G.P.A. of 2.0 (undergraduate) or 3.0 (graduate/doctoral) or better within VIU specified time limits. - Complete all program requirements. - A successfully written and defended thesis/dissertation (where one is required). - Complete the specified amount of credits in your degree program - Completely pay all tuitions, fees, and other financial obligations to the University. - Maintain evidence of Christian character in all areas of life, including social media. - Successfully recommended for the degree by the faculty and/or the Academic Committee. - Complete all comprehensive exams (if required).
+- Successfully complete the entire degree program of study as set out in this catalog (and VIU Handbooks) with a minimum cumulative G.P.A. of 2.0 (undergraduate) or 3.0 (graduate/doctoral) or better within VIU specified time limits. - Complete all program requirements.

+- A successfully written and defended thesis/dissertation (where one is required). - Complete the specified amount of credits in your degree program - Completely pay all tuitions, fees, and other financial obligations to the University. - Maintain evidence of Christian character in all areas of life, including social media. - Successfully recommended for the degree by the faculty and/or the Academic Committee. - Complete all comprehensive exams (if required)